Our staff knows the journey parents walk….most of us have walked the journey, too. Call us – you are not alone!

 Devi Knapp is a mom, wife, friend, daughter, artist, photographer, art educator, blogger, baker, mental health advocate… the list can go on!
 Devi has volunteered, first with the Fragile Kids Foundation and now with FOCUS; she especially loves helping with art projects for our FOCUS moms!
 When not at work or with her family and friends, she can be found blogging about the ups and downs of living with mental illness (see her blog “Yet Another Hot Mess”), doing photography, reading, or baking.

 “Those who sow in tears shall reap with shouts of joy!” ~ Psalm 126:5

 Raising children with special needs is tough—and it takes its toll.
 As much as you try to stay strong, the tears occasionally fall—sometimes from exhaustion and sometimes from a longing for the “normal” life that you wish you had.
 But in the end, when you look at your children, and see all their special gifts and their accomplishments, there is a joy you experience like no other.
-Writing to me is like paint to an artist.
-I combine descriptive words to give the reader a clear and vivid image of who we are and what we do for special children and their families.
-I came to know FOCUS through the programs that my children attended when they were young, and after writing business proposals for the private sector for a number of years, it soon made sense for me to utilize my writing skills at FOCUS.
-On a warm, sunny day one of my favorite things to do is to follow the path of a flowing stream of water while hiking through the woods.
+To Celia, writing is like paint to an artist.
+She combines descriptive words to give the reader a clear and vivid image of FOCUS and what we do for special children and their families.
+Celia came to know FOCUS through the programs that her children attended when they were young.
+After writing business proposals for the private sector for a number of years, Celia began to utilize her writing skills at FOCUS.
+Celia loves to hike and enjoys being outdoors on warm, sunny days.